poroto82/QuoteStack/Readme.md

 cd QuoteStack
 ```
 Set up environment variables:

-Create .env file in the root of the Laravel project based on .env.example.
+Theres already an env file in this project with te route to laravel sqlite database

+Theres an extra option on env file to control the cache TTL of the quotes
+QUOTE_CACHE_TTL=

 Configure Laravel database settings.
 Build and run the Docker containers: